ahtohbi4/code-guide/css.md

 #### Use 3 character hexadecimal notation where possible

-For color values that permit it, 3 character hexadecimal notation is shorter and more succinct.
+For color values that permit it, 3 characters hexadecimal notation is shorter and more succinct.
 ```css
 /* Bad */
 .bad-class {